system76/docs/_articles/switch.md

 ### Watching Videos

 The open source video player, [VLC](https://www.videolan.org/vlc/), can be downloaded for both Apple and Ubuntu, and will play just about anything.
-Ubuntu doesn't come with proprietary decoders for DVDs and some audio, but they can be installed with ease.
+Ubuntu doesn't come with proprietary decoders for DVDs and some audio, but they can be installed with ease using the link at the end of this section.

 ![apple-video](/images/switch/apple-video.png)